-As an eye care center in Summerville, SC we know that your eyes are incredibly sensitive, which is why it’s no wonder that you are highly protective of them.
+As an eye care center in Summerville, SC, we know that your eyes are incredibly sensitive, which is why it’s no wonder that you are highly protective of them.
 Without our eyes, we lose out on an entire sense.
-When they are inflamed, injured, or infected, it isn’t just something we can wait out, especially when you factor in the reality that many eye infections can result in blindness if left untreated.
+When inflamed, injured, or infected, it isn’t just something we can wait out, especially when you factor in the reality that many eye infections can result in blindness if left untreated.

 Your eyes are special.
 You buy sunglasses to protect them from the sun, just as you would book an eye exam when something is wrong.
 Always take care of your eyes, starting with this guide:

 Six Common Eye Infections

 Some of the most common eye infections to make a note of include: